themosis/documentation/environment.md

 > You might be redirected directly to your home page upon installation.
 Please make sure to **rename** your theme folder before processing any longer.

 Visit your project home page and you should be granted with a welcome message.
 Congratulations!
 You have installed WordPress and the Themosis framework.

-> To log into the admin screen use /login. /wp-admin will redirect to home.
+> To log into the WordPress admin screen use the `/login` URI.
+The Themosis framework default theme will always redirect non logged in users to the home page if you're trying to use the popular `/wp-admin` URI.

 Next
 ----